-The Certification Page must be signed by the applicant and the worker before the application is considered complete.
-Do not complete the "Sign Date" field or submit the application until the applicant returns the completed, signed, and dated Certification Page.
-The worker must also sign the Certification Page prior to submission for benefit eligibility in the HE+ System.
-A complete Certification Page includes an applicant signature and date, and a worker signature and date.
+The Certification Page must be signed only by new applicants before the application is considered complete.
+Do not complete the "Sign Date" field or submit the application until the new applicant returns the completed, signed, and dated Certification Page.

 Telephonic signatures are allowed for the Certification Page.
 See Section 1.6.